 - i.
-Morning-Care no charge

-- ii.
-After-Care \$30.00 per hour per child

-- iii.
-Payment is expected at drop off or pick up of each day
+Morning-Care no charge - ii.
+After-Care \$30.00 per hour per child - iii.
+Payment is expected at drop off or pick up of each day - iv.

-- iv.
 If payment is not made, a bill will be sent, payment is to be made before or by the 10th of each month.
 If payment is not received by the 10th, a late charge of \$25 will be assessed weekly thereafter until payment is made. - v.
 Make checks or money orders payable to Our Lady of Victory School.
-Please indicate "After-Care" on Reference line so payment is not applied to your tuition.
+Please indicate "After-Care".